flmiot/MoHFA/README.md

 Motor Handler For Arduino

 ## Purpose
 Computer tomography stage stepper motor control software.
-Acts as local client programm and is intented to be controlled from SimpleCT.
+Acts as local client programm and is intented to be controlled via SimpleCT.